 Council Member Julie Menin knows that at this critical time in our city we need passionate and energetic leaders - with experience and a record of results - to deliver for the 5th Council District.

-Before joining the New York City Council, Julie served residents of New York City most recently as the City’s director for the historic 2020 Census, successfully navigating the threats to the count presented by a global pandemic and the Trump Administration’s efforts to undercount immigrant communities.
-Under Julie’s leadership, NYC achieved a historic result and finished #1 for all major cities across the country.
+Julie was able to successfully navigate the threats to the census count presented by a global pandemic and the Trump Administration’s efforts to undercount immigrant communities.
+Under Julie’s leadership, NYC achieved a historic result and finished above all major cities across the country.
 Thanks to that success, New York City will be receiving its fair share over the next decade of over $1.5 trillion in federal funding for public schools, affordable housing, healthcare, infrastructure, and other vital programs.
 Prior to her role at the Census, Julie served New York City as commissioner for several city agencies.

 Julie has been recognized as a Women’s Campaign Fund Rising Star, Citizen Union’s Civic Leader, City and State’s “Power 100 Women” and “Top 25 Women in Public Service.”
 She has also been the recipient of numerous awards including Columbia University’s John Jay Award and the League of Conservation Voters Public Service Award.
 She has served as a national commentator on law and politics and has appeared on CNN, The Today Show, MSNBC, ABC, CBS, and other outlets and previously hosted and co-produced a local NBC cable news show focused on politics and law.

-Julie also served as an adjunct professor at Columbia teaching on city and state government, focusing on how cities can take the lead in the face of legal principles such as preemption and home rule.
+Julie also served as an adjunct professor at Columbia teaching on city and state government, focusing on how cities can take the lead in the face of deregulation.
 She graduated magna cum laude from Columbia University and received her law degree from Northwestern University School of Law.
-She is a proud mom and honored to represent the district that her mother and grandmother settled in (known as Little Hungary) after escaping from Hungary after surviving the Holocaust.
-Julie resides in Yorkville with her husband and children.

 Council District Five includes the Manhattan neighborhoods of the Upper East Side, East Harlem, Yorkville, Midtown East, Carnegie Hill, Sutton Place, Roosevelt Island, and Lenox Hill.